kyhau/aws-notes/gsuite.md

 ## Security

+To require users to sign in to G Suite using their LDAP credentials, Single Sign On should be enabled in your domain.

 ### Admin Account Recovery

 1. Accounts with 3 super administrators or 500+ users, the email and phone methods **are not** available.